Troubleshooting

 Context Length Exceeded Error

 This error occurs when the input provided to Goose exceeds the maximum token limit of the LLM being used.
-To resolve this try breaking down your input into smaller parts.
-You can also use .goosehints as a way to provide goose with detailed context.
-Refer to the Using Goosehints Guide for more information.
+To resolve this, try breaking down your input into smaller parts.
+You can also use .goosehints

 Using Ollama Provider

 Ollama provides local LLMs, which means you must first download Ollama and run a model before attempting to use this provider with Goose.
-If you do not have the model downloaded, you'll run into the follow error:
+If you do not have the model downloaded, you'll run into the following error:

 ExecutionError("error sending request for url (http://localhost:11434/v1/chat/completions)")

 Another thing to note is that the DeepSeek models do not support tool calling, so all Goose extensions must be disabled to use one of these models.
 Unfortunately, without the use of tools, there is not much Goose will be able to do autonomously if using DeepSeek.
-However, Ollama's other models such as qwen2.5 do support tool calling and can be used with Goose extensions.
+However, Ollama's other models such as qwen2.5

 Handling Rate Limit Errors

-Goose may encounter a 429 error (rate limit exceeded) when interacting with LLM providers.
+(rate limit exceeded) when interacting with LLM providers.
 The recommended solution is to use OpenRouter.
 See Handling LLM Rate Limits for more info.

 Hermit Errors